Video Players

 Token-based playback

-If you’ve already made a render request and have a token, you can skip the project/movie/params setup:
+If you’ve already made a render request and have a token, pass it as src:

 player.setToken("v2:eu-west-1:abc123-def456-789");